 Bauer’s financial supporters lost interest after Brandtaucher sank, forcing Bauer to take his designs elsewhere.
 In 1851 Bauer built a further model in Munich, which he showed to the Baviarian King Maximilian II.
 On his promotion tours he took the model with him in a crate like a salesman to show it to prospective customers – in 1852 he presented it to emperor Franz Joseph in Trieste, thereafter Queen Victoria on the Isle of Wight, where the model got lost during a dive manoeuvre, however.
 Finally, in 1855, Bauer made a contract with the grand prince of St. Petersburg (Russia) to construct his third submarine, the Sea Devil, also named “Chimäre” by the Russians, built in the Leuchtenberg`schen shipyard, St.Petersburg.
 Much less information is known about this submarine than of the Brandtaucher.
 However, it is said to have been twice as long as its predecessor with 21 windows.
 It had three big cylinders to hold water as diving ballast and was designed for a crew of 12.
 The ship was transferred to Kronstadt and during the coronation of Alexander II on September 6, 1856, Bauer performed his famous experiment in underwater sound.
 When the gun salute began, musicians on board the submarine began to play the national anthem which was heard by other ships in the harbor The Sea Devil proved to be a very good design.
 It made 133 successful diving runs within four months.
 But during the 134th dive, the submarine got stuck in the sand of the seafloor.
 By emptying the water cylinders with the pumps, the crew managed to raise the submarine high enough so that the hatchway was above the waterline.
 The whole crew was saved, but unfortunately, the submarine sank back to the bottom of the sea.

 After the end of the sea devil Bauer left Russia for to other projects like e.g. in 1863 he managed to raise a sunken ship by means of inflatable balloons made of canvas.
 But all his more ambitious plans failed because of a complete lack of funding.
-Disappointed by this Bauer died in 1875 in Munich.
+Wilhelm Bauer spent the last years of his life as a pensioner in Munich.
+In 1874, his daughter Constanze died, who had assisted Bauer, who was by then paralyzed on one side, with his paperwork.
+One year later, Bauer died in 1875 in Munich.